President of Mauritius appointed Vice Chairman and Trustee of the Planet Earth Institute

 Along with my distinguished fellow Board Members, I am absolutely delighted that HE President Gurib-Fakim is joining the PEI as our Vice Chairman and Trustee.
 With her distinguished research career and strong commitment to a science-led development agenda for Africa, the PEI is now well positioned to continue to grow and develop as an organisation, and, crucially, to keep increasing our impact on Africa’s scientific agenda”.

-Distributed by APO on behalf of Planet Earth Institute.
+Distributed by APO Group on behalf of Planet Earth Institute.

 Notes to Editors: